yiyins2/CS320-FA23/p1/README.md

 The margin of error is given in the "Margin of Error!!Total!!No Computer" column.

-You can divide one Pandas Series by another on an elementwise basis like this: `s3 = s2 / s1`.
+You can divide one Pandas Series by another on an element-wise basis like this: `s3 = s2 / s1`.
 You can then compute `s3.max()`.
 Or better, see if you can combine everything into a one-line computation.

 ### Q21: for Wisconsin and adjacent states, what percent of households are estimated to be without a computer?
 (2021)